AndreyShyshkin/Mining-Empire-Enhanced/README.md

 ## 👏 Acknowledgments

 - Inspired by **Terraria** and other sandbox adventure games
-- Special thanks to the open-source game development community
 - Pixel art resources from various indie game asset creators

 ---